srk0102/boat-tracker/README.md

 # Tahoe UV-C Vessel Propulsion System

+## New to git/Github?
+(WIP)

+Some users may be unfamiliar with git and Github as a method of source control (keeping records of code).
+A page in the wiki will be opened to elaborate on the purpose of git and basic usage.

 ## Final Evaluation
 In lieu of a packaged Windows executable, the following video provides a demonstration and overview of the project.